inrupt/artifact-generator/example/RunnableDemo/README.md

 npx @inrupt/artifact-generator generate --vocabListFile ./Vocab/sample-vocab-bundle.yml --noPrompt --force
 ```

-- See the newly generated Java folder, and extra source-code files for new
+- See the newly generated Java folder, and extra source-code files for the new
-  remote vocab.
+  remote vocab (W3C's Time), and our cherry-picked Schema.org terms, as choosen
+  by Inrupt.

 # Watcher mode